 Each year, the McKenna Centre will offer up to six Racial Justice Leadership Grants of $4,500.

 The grants are designed to provide Black and Indigenous students with funding and institutional resources in order to support projects that include research, organizing and outreach work, or advocacy and activism in the area of racial justice.
 In addition to funding specific projects, the grants offer students a range of opportunities to participate in the effort to shape the future of our university, and they provide students with opportunities for disseminating their work and ideas and with platforms for their voices.
-This includes providing students with a web-presence for their projects, offering them the opportunity to present their work at events such as the Xaverian Leaders Symposia, the Friel X-Talks, and the annual StFX Equity, Diversity, and Inclusion Summit.
+This includes providing students with a web-presence for their projects, offering them the opportunity to present their work at events such as the Friel X-Talks and the Winter Xaverian Leaders Symposium that focuses on Leadership and Public Service and that deals centrally with topics in leadership for racial justice and reconciliation.
 Furthermore, the grants will offer students the opportunity to connect and collaborate with a range of projects and organizations at StFX working on equity, diversity, and inclusion (including the AVP Research and Graduate Studies, the Human Rights and Equity Advisor, the Coordinator of African Descent Affairs, the Indigenous Student Advisor, the SU Equity Committee, the Centre for Teaching and Learning, StFX Student Services, the Centre for Employment Innovation, and so on).
 By supporting individual projects and by integrating student leaders in university planning efforts and initiatives, the grants aim to provide students with the opportunity to positively shape our university and to assist us in improving it for future generations of Black and Indigenous students.

 Applicants are encouraged to explore the topic of racial justice broadly by leveraging their disciplinary and academic background as well as the knowledge connected to their own sociocultural background and the complexity and diversity of Black and Indigenous lived experience.
 We welcome project proposals and applications that consider racial justice as a crucial aim in all areas of life and academia, and we therefore encourage proposals that represent a wide range of backgrounds and interests.